deadlyvipers/dojo_rules/introduction.md

-Hello this is Srikanth
+* Hello this is Srikanth
-My favorite codeschool path is GIT and Electives
+* My favorite codeschool path is GIT and Electives
+* Git
+* Javascript
+* Ruby